devu123/baristaScheduler/README.md

-# baristaScheduler
+# Barista Scheduler
-Schedule Your Baristas
+Schedule Your Baristas with a simple linear optimizer:

+just put your baristas hours in, and the cafe's hours in.
+** in development
+-